Wawanesa, Manitoba

 Wawanesa is an unincorporated urban community in the Municipality of Oakland – Wawanesa within the Canadian province of Manitoba that held village status before January 1, 2015.
-It is the birthplace of The Wawanesa Mutual Insurance Co.
+It is the birthplace and namesake of The Wawanesa Mutual Insurance Company.

 Etymology

 Wawanesa is the second name for the community which was originally called Sipewiski, an Indigenous word meaning "crooked river" or "light through the trees".
 This name was changed by clerics in the region in 1890 during the temperance movement after it was believed to mean or sound like "sip of whisky".
 Following this, the community's name was changed to Wawanesa, which has various meanings depending on which Indigenous language is used a source for the name.
 The first thought is that the name is considered to come from the Ojibwa word waa’oonesii, which means 'whippoorwill'.
 A second understanding is that the name comes from the Cree words for 'goose nest' as wawa means 'goose' and nesa means nest.
 A third explanation for the name comes from the Dakota-Sioux words wa-wa-neche which means 'land of no snow', thought to come from the cliffs which appear snow free throughout the winter.